subquery/documentation/docs/quickstart/quickstart_chains/ethereum-gravatar.md

 Follow these steps to add a mapping function:

 Navigate to the default mapping function in the `src/mappings` directory.
 You will be able to see three exported functions: `handleBlock`, `handleLog`, and `handleTransaction`.
-Delete both the `handleBlock` and `handleTransaction` functions as you will only deal with the `handleLog` function.

-The `handleLog` function receives event data whenever an event matches the filters, which you specified previously in the `project.yaml`.
-Let’s make changes to it, process all `RewardClaimed` transaction logs, and save them to the GraphQL entities created earlier.

-Update the `handleLog` function as follows (**note the additional imports**):
+Replace these functions with the following code (**note the additional imports**):

 ```ts
 import {